 Yes.
 DC's battery stewardship law doesn't distinguish between embedded batteries and those that are removable.
 Even though the BSO is only required to collect and recycle loose batteries, not battery-embedded products, producers of battery-embedded products are required to be a member of the BSO as noted in D.C.
 Code § 8-771.02(a)(1).
-FAQ #5 describes an exemption that may be available for your product once the BSO's plan is approved.

-9. My company (Company #1) manufactures a covered battery or covered batterycontaining product for another company (Company #2) to sell under the Company #2 brand.
+9. My company (Company #1) manufactures a covered battery or covered battery-containing product for another company (Company #2) to sell under the Company #2 brand.
 Does my company need to join a battery stewardship organization (BSO)?